richee-w/photomendy-journal/content/posts/4daysLater.md

 ---
 ## Struggling is to be expected

-I'm struggling right now, I've have hardly done anything since Day 1 due to feeling unwell.
+I'm struggling right now, I've have done very little since Day 1 due to feeling unwell.
 I was sleep deprived and then I got man flu.
 I did a Covid test, at least it was not that.
 Yesterday I was feeling so unwell, I went to bed at 5pm.
 I was restless and got up a couple of times before finally getting to sleep around 11pm.

 Out of bed around 5.15am  I'm feeling a little better today, but still slightly "man flu".

 I have been looking at other websites in the last couple of days but my energy levels only allowed me to skim read.
 At least I have bookmarked a few pages for later digestion.
-Here's what I've got so far.
+Here's some of what I've got so far.

 [Teenie Wee](https://teeniewee.com/)